 Moreover, colleges might not be equipped to test students on their own.
 Standardized tests like ASSET, COMPASS, ACT etc. are developed by experts and undergo numerous reliability and validity checks.
 Each testing item is tested before it is administered to candidates.
 Special committees and panels are set up to finalize the assessment contents.
 It is not possible for colleges to accomplish such a task with their limitations of experience, time and resources.
 Hence, they rely on time-tested standardized tests to judge incoming students.

-ASSET tests are conducted for writing, reading and numerical abilities.
+ASSET is conducted for writing, reading and numerical abilities.
 Accordingly, colleges place students in suitable courses.
 Some colleges could ask their students to take a revision course for improving upon their skills before they take up a regular college course.
-Hence, ASSET assists colleges in appropriate placement of students.
+Hence, the test assists colleges in appropriate placement of students.

-ASSET ScoringThere is no official disclosure made on the method applied for calculating the scores of ASSET.
-There is no set passing or failing score in ASSET.
-One cannot be pronounced failed in ASSET because it is a test of your ability level.
+ASSET ScoringThere is no official disclosure made on the method applied for calculating the scores.
+There is no set passing or failing score.
+One cannot be pronounced failed because it is a test of your ability level.
 You can be weak in a subject or not competent enough for pursuing a course in the subject, but you cannot have a ‘failed’ level of ability in it.
 Hence, there is no score that limits your capabilities and defines you as failed for the subject.

 There are three tests in the Basic Skills Tests.
 These are Writing Skills Test, Reading Skills Test and Numerical Skills Test.
 There are four tests in the Advanced Mathematics Tests.
 These are Elementary Algebra, Intermediate Algebra, College Algebra and Geometry.
 Each of these is given a separate score.
 These scores are used by colleges for placements into different courses.